labordynamicsinstitute/ldilab-manual/96-02-running-stata-code.md

 :::{admonition} **BioHPC-specific setup**
 :class: dropdown

 On BioHPC, you need to expand your search path to find Stata.
-Only Stata 14 and 16 are currently available.
+Stata 14, 16, and 18 are currently available.
 You can then either call them directly:

 ```
 /usr/local/stata16/stata-mp -b do main.do